Best Cheap Grills

 Read Review and Compare Prices »

-Our picks include two cheap gas grills -- the Char-Griller Grillin' Pro 3001 (starting at $186) and the Brinkmann Grill King (starting at $199) -- and two cheap charcoal grills, the Char-Griller Wrangler 2123 (starting at $110) and the Weber One-Touch Gold 22.5 (starting at $149).
-One model that didn't make our cut is the Char-Broil Two-Burner Gas Grill (starting at $80).
+Our picks include two cheap gas grills, the Char-Griller Grillin' Pro 3001 (starting at $169) and the Huntington 30030HNT (starting at $165.50), and two cheap charcoal grills, the Weber Original Kettle Premium 22" (starting at $149) and the Napoleon Rodeo Charcoal Kettle Grill (starting at $199).
+One model that didn't make our cut is the basic Char-Broil 2-Burner Gas Grill (starting at $80).
 It draws consumer complaints about assembly and durability, and reviews also raise questions about safety.

-The main difference between cheap BBQ grills and their upmarket counterparts is durability.
-Pricier grills are typically made of durable stainless steel, while budget grills are often painted or plastic and not quite as sturdy.
+On the high end, charcoal barbecues range beyond $700 and gas models can cost upward of $1,000.
+The main difference between cheap grills and their upmarket counterparts is durability.
+Pricey grills are typically made of durable stainless steel, while budget grills are often painted steel or plastic and not quite as sturdy.
 Higher-end grills also tend to have more durable materials inside, whereas a cheap grill may chip, peel, or rust.
-There are things you can do to make a budget grill last longer, such as storing it in a covered area, using a grill cover for protection, and making sure the grate is oiled and cleaned after each use.
 Perhaps surprisingly, many consumers provide positive feedback on the lifespans of the best budget grills.

 What We Looked For

-The Char-Broil Grill2Go Express (starting at $186) has the smallest cooking area of any grill we researched: 200 square inches.
-That's because it's a portable gas grill designed to be thrown in the trunk for camping or tailgating.
-We suspect that some of the positive reviews on Viewpoints may be inauthentic -- poor grammar and spelling and repeated use of the full name of the product raise red flags -- but they point out that, while most portable grills require charcoal, this propane model saves users from having to lug around a bag of briquettes.
+For grilling on the go, look to the Char-Broil Grill2Go X200 (starting at $110).
+This is a 200-square-inch portable gas grill with infrared technology designed to be thrown in the trunk for camping or tailgating.
+While most portable grills require charcoal, this propane model saves users from having to lug around a bag of briquettes.

 Among hundreds of mostly positive reviews of the grills on our list, we noted a few that complain about issues such as rusting, leaks, flimsy wheels, and ignition problems.
-The Char-Broil Two-Burner Gas Grill is the subject of an alarming report on Amazon: A repeat buyer who was happy with a previous version for five years says flames flared out the front of this model and melted the knobs.
+The Char-Broil 2-Burner Gas Grill is the subject of an alarming report on Amazon: A repeat buyer (who was happy with a previous version for five years) says flames flared out the front of this model and melted the knobs.
 Other consumers echo the reviewer's comments about flimsy construction.